joelmeyerson/conformation-inspector/README.md

 `conda activate ci` # activate environment

 ### Running the script
 Command to run the script with file inputs and the number of subunits per protein specified.
 In this example the number of subunits is four.
-The output is `out.png` and is written to the user working directory.
+The results are printed to the console.

 `python ci.py -n 4 -i sym.star -c1 c1.star -c2 c2.star`